Ireland 2023

 “Centuries old traditional, seasonal, regional, even ‘forgotten’ foods are at the core of the Farmgate ethos, and also form a visible link between the menu and the wonderful array of produce downstairs”.

-Guided visit and demonstration at the museum celebrating one of Ireland’s great success storied – butter.
+Guided visit and demonstration at the museum celebrating one of Ireland’s great success stories – butter.
 Discover its heritage, growth in the 19th century and growth in international trade.

 Free evening.
 Enjoy Cork

-Join us on a train to Cobh, the emigration port for hundreds of thousands of Irish emigrants and the last port of call for the Titanic.
+Following the food history discussions, we will take a 30-minute train ride from Cork to Cobh, the emigration port for hundreds of thousands of Irish emigrants and the last port of call for the Titanic.
 Visit the Heritage Center (www.cobhheritage.com).

 Dinner on your own in Cobh.